• Skip to primary navigation

 She also spoke candidly about her struggles with PTSD, fibromyalgia, cutting, and medicating for her personal struggles with mental illness.
 Eventually, the conversation turned to a mental health hack called “radical acceptance,” which Gaga learned from dialectical behavioral therapy.
 This portion of the conversation was particularly compelling for the audience and for Oprah, as well.

 “I have ‘radically accepted’ that I will put my shame in a box all the way over there and make it very small,” said Gaga.
 “And I will say that I have mental health issues.
-I take a lot of medication to make sure that I stay onboard.
+I take a lot of medication to make sure that I stay on board.
 I’m also a survivor.
 And I’m living.
 I’m thriving.
 I’m strong.
 And I’m going to take all of my life experiences and share them with the world to make it a better place.”

 “Wow,” Oprah says in response.
 Later, she rejoins, “You can’t move forward with anything in your life until there is radical acceptance.”